 As part of our business and growth strategy, we have made and plan to continue to make acquisitions of, or significant investments, in businesses, products or technologies that allow us to complement our existing product offerings, expand our market coverage, increase our engineering workforce, reinforce our supply chain or enhance our technological capabilities.
 We plan to continue exploring additional acquisition opportunities, but we are unable to predict whether or when any prospective acquisition candidate will become available or the likelihood that any acquisition will be completed.
 If our expected returns on these transactions are not achieved, it could adversely impact our business, results of operations and financial condition.
 Even if we do find suitable acquisition opportunities, we may not be able to consummate the acquisitions on commercially acceptable terms, may incur unexpected costs or reduced growth during the integration process or fail to realize the anticipated benefits.
 Our ability to grow our business through acquisitions is subject to numerous risks, including competition for the acquisition of attractive or promising businesses or assets, the need to finance such acquisitions through cash on hand or debt, equity or equity-linked financing, and the need to secure required governmental approvals under antitrust and competition laws in the United States and worldwide.
 The sale of equity or equity-linked securities or issuance of debt to finance any such acquisitions could result in dilution to our stockholders.
-The incurrence of indebtedness would result in increased fixed obligations.
+The incurrence of indebtedness would result in increased fixed obligations and could also include covenants or other restrictions that would impede our ability to manage our operations.